moyukh-kreeti/task-management-system/README.md

 [To add the first admin user](http://localhost:3000/superuser/add/adminuser)

-#### 5. Then Log in to the system through that email address added at the above link
+#### 5. Then Log in to the system through that google account which email is added to the above  added at the above link

 #### Then admin can add more user to login to the system by adding user to admin panel